SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-device-channels.md

 After they are created, device channels are ordered and stored in a list.
-It is possible to support up to 10 device channels per site in SharePoint 2013, so it may be necessary to rank your channels for proper traffic routing.
+It is possible to support up to 10 device channels per site in SharePoint, so it may be necessary to rank your channels for proper traffic routing.
 You should order the most specific rules at the top for higher priority.
 For example, you may have multiple OS versions for Windows Phone devices in your organization, and want a unique master page rendering for Windows Phone 7.5 devices.
 All other Windows Phone devices would receive another mobile master page view.
 Table 3 shows two ordering schemes that could be applied, and the effects on the routing decision.